spwhitton/consfigurator/doc/properties.rst

-relative to the remote home directory.  ``:LISP`` properties may assume they will be executed in the remote home directory, and ``:POSIX`` properties may assume that commands will be executed in the remote home directory, and that relative paths passed to ``READFILE`` and ``WRITEFILE`` are relative to the remote home directory.
+relative to the remote home directory.  ``:LISP`` properties may assume they will be executed in the remote home directory, and ``:POSIX`` properties may assume that commands will be executed in the remote home directory, and that relative paths passed to ``READ-REMOTE-FILE`` and ``WRITE-REMOTE-FILE`` are relative to the remote home directory.
 Use ``WITH-REMOTE-CURRENT-DIRECTORY`` to change the remote working directory in a way which ensures it will get changed back.

 Property subroutines
 --------------------